Environmental Consultations with State and Local Officials

 Through consultation with local code officials as part of the OKI Go Solar Ready initiative, GO Solar Ready resources provide samples and models to improve permitting processes and encourage proactive solar ready construction.

-Watershed Planning Assistance
+Water Planning Assistance

 OKI’s Groundwater Committee

 OKI works with water suppliers who rely on aquifers in southwest Ohio and southeast Indiana through this Committee to promote coordinated groundwater management across local boundaries.
 The Committee identifies water quality and quantity issues of regional concern, and meets quarterly to exchange information, host technical and educational presentations, and identify areas where intergovernmental coordination is needed.
 For the latest information on this Committee click here.

 Source Water Protection Assistance